stratapp/stratapp-website/_features/view-a-live-global-heatmap-of-where-your-people-are-and-what-s-hot-right-now.md

 ---
 title: view a live global heatmap of where your people are and what’s hot right now
-seo_title: heatmap live view of people and work
+seo_title: heatmap live view of your people and work
-seo_description: Heatmap live view of people and work, that shows globally what's hot right now and who is traveling where for what.
+seo_description: 'Heatmap live view of people and work, that shows globally what''s hot right now and who is traveling where for what.
+You''ll love #stratapp.'
 hero_image: "/uploads/feature-heatmap.png"
 date: 2019-06-12T08:00:00.000+00:00
 feature_image: "/uploads/feature-heatmap.png"
-slug: heatmap-live-view-of-people-and-work
+slug: heatmap live view of your people and work

 ---
 Imagine if you could see in real time what is happening across the whole organization.